quangdo-au/ProgrammingAssignment/README.md

 num_days(DateTime $startDate, DateTime $endDate [, int $outputFormat [, DateTimeZone $timezone1 [, DateTimeZone timezone2]]])
 ```
 * num_days accepts a starting date and an ending date at a minimum.
 These values must be of the type DateTime.
 Actual order of the dates does not matter.
-* The third paramter (and first optional parameter) must be between -1 and 3 (inclusive).
+* The third parameter (and first optional parameter) of $outputFormat must be between -1 and 3 (inclusive).
   * -1 indicates that the return value will be the default--the number of days.
   * 0 indicates that a conversion of seconds is performed and returned.
 Values of 1,2 and 3 refer to conversions of minutes, hours and years, respectively.
 * The last two parameters refer to the timezones for the starting date and ending date, in that order.
 These values should be DateTimeZone objects containing the required (PHP-supported) timezone.